Labor Signs (cont.)

-Also referred to as the baby "dropping," lightening occurs when the baby drops or settles lower into
+Also referred to as the baby "dropping," lightening occurs when the baby drops or settles lower into the pelvis.

 Often you will suddenly find you are less short of breath because your lungs have more room to expand.

 Pressure will increase in your pelvis though, and you may need to urinate more often.
 You may feel a sensation of heaviness in the pelvic area.